 - 1 tsp vanilla

-- Clean a flat surface area and place approx. 2 tbsp of flour throughout it.
+- Clean a flat surface area and spread approx. 2 tbsp of flour throughout it.

-- Using a rolling pin, roll your dough out until it is approx ¼ of an inch.
+- Place the dough ball on the floured surface.
+Then, using a floured rolling pin, roll your dough out until it is approx. ¼ of an inch.

-- Using your cookie cutter or the top of a glass, cut your shapes out and place them onto your baking sheet.
+- Using your cookie cutter, cut the cookie shapes out and place them onto the greased baking sheet.

-- Bake for 8-10 minutes.
+- Bake for 8-10 minutes, until the cookies have fluffed up a little and turned slightly brown.
 They will seem a little under baked but they will firm up.